MaaIik/SudokuSolver/README.md

 # Sudoku_Solver_Algorithm
-This algorithm solves a sudoku puzzle of size 3x3 with backtracking and also counts the visited and promising nodes.
+This algorithm solves a sudoku puzzle with backtracking and also counts the visited and promising nodes.
+It also utilizes heuristics to faster solve the puzzles.